praem90/neotest-docker-phpunit/README.md

 # PHPUnit docker test
 Run phpunit tests in the docker container.
-This is a helper library (for neotest-phpunit)[https://github.com/olimorris/neotest-phpunit] but it can be used standalone.
+This is a helper lib for (neotest-phpunit)[https://github.com/olimorris/neotest-phpunit] but works standalone.

 ## Installation
 Install from source